sz-drozdik/sly.javaee7.demo.flights/README.md

 There are some automatics demonstrating different aspects of the technology:
 * At first start, the system creates some dummy airports, aircrafts and flights automatically.
-* If just schedule a flight, it will depart and land automatically on time.
+* If you schedule a flight, it will depart and land automatically on time.
 * Views (flight tables) are refreshed automatically when a flight created, updated or deleted.

 The project is about 80% ready.